Skip to main content

 IMPORTANT NOTE: Please keep the end users in mind when selecting a language to write a plugin in.
 If you use, say Java, that means any user who uses your plugin needs to have a JDK installed on their machines and CI servers, as well as anything that verifies a Pact file created using that plugin even if the provider is written in a different language.

 There are two prototype example plugins, one for CSV and one for Protobuf.
 You can find examples of consumer and provider tests using these plugins in the examples in this repository.
 The CSV plugin is written in Rust and the Protobuf one in Kotlin.
+There is also a JWT plugin written in Lua - see Writing plugins in Lua.

 Plugin Interface